Alibaba’s insurance game plan started when it invested in Zhong An Insurance four years ago.

 Insurers bid to offer their services.
 Users get to buy insurance from insurers offering the lowest prices.

-Almost all kinds of insurance policies are available in Alipay’s insurance service platform.
+Almost all kinds of insurance policies are available in Alipay’s insurance platform.
 The purchasing and claiming process is quite simple.
 Users can choose the product and pay with Alipay within seconds.

 Screenshot of the insurance products